Tivoli Lazio, Italy Travel Guide

 Feel free to order according to your appetite and preferences.

-Awareness of gluten-free options has increased.
+Gluten awareness-complimentary choices has increased.
 Some pizzerias might offer gluten-free crusts, and some restaurants might indicate gluten-free pasta options.

 For other allergies (e.g., nuts, dairy), clear communication is paramount.
-Carry a written card in Italian explaining your allergies.
+Carry a written card in Italian words explaining your allergies.

 It is common to order multiple courses (antipasto, primo, secondo, contorno, dolce), but ordering fewer courses, like just a pasta and a side, is perfectly acceptable.

-Embrace the lively atmosphere and people-watching.
+Embrace the vibrant ambiance and people-watching.

 Often accompanied by complimentary snacks (olives, crisps, small bites).